 - Credit card processing

-And the POS hardware machine has evolved just as much.
-Retailers have more options than ever, from handheld devices and mobile tablets to advanced ticketing machines and full checkout setups with all POS peripherals.
+Overall, POS hardware machine has evolved just as much.
+From the old trusty cash register, retailers have more options than ever, from handheld devices and mobile tablets to advanced ticketing machines and full checkout setups with all POS peripherals.
 Laser receipt printers speed up checkout time, reliable scanners make inventory a breeze, and modern payment machines offer each customer flexibility.

-While we don’t know exactly what the next breakthrough in POS technology will be, we do know that we’re always working hard to improve KORONA.
+While we don’t know exactly what the next breakthrough in POS technology will be, we do know that we’re always working hard to improve KORONA POS.
 Our software is subscription-based so every update is automatic for each of our customers.
-To find out how KORONA can help your business click.
-If you think KORONA would be a good fit, sign up for a free trial so you can be sure.
+If you think KORONA POS would be a good fit, sign up for a free trial so you can be sure.
+Find out more below!